p4-team/ctf/2018-09-01-tokyowesterns/web_slackemoji/README.md

 We are expected to exploit the website http://emoji.chal.ctf.westerns.tokyo/.

 The first challenge was to figure out how to drag&drop files from my heavily modified linux installation with i3wm and progressively more completely corrupted APT database.
-To be honest, I just took the easy way out and used Windows VM.
+To be honest, I just took the easy way out and used a Windows VM.

 Anyway the real challenge was to read the source code and find vulnerability: